 As discussed above, whether you choose to build a custom home or a production home plays the biggest role in how long it takes to build your house.

 A production home is generally much faster to build than a custom home, so if time is an issue for you, then you’ll want to strongly consider building a production home.

-I know it seems odd to choose flooring (or other materials) so early in the process, but there’s always a possibility for unknowns when you order your finishes (we’ll go over this more below in ‘availability of supplies’).
+I know it seems odd to choose flooring (or other materials) so early in the process, but there’s always a possibility for unknowns when you order your finishes (especially post-pandemic).

 A ‘change order’ refers to making a change to any specification as written in your construction contract.

-Changes can be to your floor plan, design material selections, or any other items that are different than what you originally asked for when your contract was drawn up (e.g. changing your ceiling height).
+Changes can be to your floor plan, design materials, or any other items that are different than what you originally asked for when your contract was drawn up (e.g. changing your ceiling height).

-This is why it is so VITAL that you really think about what designs you want before you even break ground.
+This is why it’s so VITAL that you really think about your home design before you even break ground.